HPatki/HadoopMR/README.md

 # HadoopMR
-Log of activities while i continue to learn Hadoop, Mapreduce and its ecosystems
+Activity Log of my effort at learning Hadoop, Mapreduce and its ecosystems

 # Brief